kubernetes/enhancements/keps/sig-cluster-lifecycle/0035-20190128-addons-via-operators.md

 * Federated: the components maintain their own operators, encoding their knowledge of how best to run their addon.

+## Graduation Criteria

+alpha: addon-operators are used to manage kube-proxy & CoreDNS:
+* in kube-up
+* in kubeadm (at least as an option)
+* in kops
+* in cluster-api-provider-aws & cluster-api-provider-gcp
+* adoption is documented for use by other tooling / self-managed clusters

+(post-alpha criteria will be added post-alpha)

 ## Implementation History

-Addon Operator session given by jrjohnson & justinsb at Kubecon NA - Dec 2018 KEP created - Jan 29 2019
+[Addon Operator session](https://www.youtube.com/watch?v=LPejvfBR5_w) given by jrjohnson & justinsb at Kubecon NA - Dec 2018 KEP created - Jan 29 2019

 ## Infrastructure Needed